2018ik/2018ik.github.io/_wiki/gospel.markdown

 ## Background

-The gospel of God involves a person with two natures: divinity and humanity.
-The reason why He became the son of God in humanity is to go through a process to elevate his humanity and become the prototype so that we can go through the same process of designation and transformation.

-## Content
+The gospel of God is the entire content of the Bible, which involves His [entire work and purpose](../economy).

-The content of the gospel is that man fell, and was redeemed by God so that man may be saved in the *present* from the all things of the flesh throubgh the Spirit in their spirit.
+In Old Testament, man fell, and in the New Testament, man was redeemed by God so that man may be saved in the *present* from the all things of the flesh through the Spirit in their spirit.

 ## Focus